alphagov/forms/research/2022-12-05-Autofill_feature.md

 2022-12-05 / Sprint 16

 ## Aims
-- To test the usability of the new autocomplete feature, which allows form creators to make questions that can be autocompleted by a form completer's browser.
+- To test the usability of the new autocomplete feature, which allows form creators to make questions that can be autocompleted by a form completer’s browser.
 - To test the usability of new question templates for form creators.
 - To test the usability optional questions and list based questions for form creators.